crashoverride777/swifty-ads/README.md

 }
 ```

-NOTE: These only get called when in release mode and not when in test mode.
+NOTE: These seem to only get called when in release mode and not when in test mode.

 # Use helper without custom ads